Flotype/now/getting_started.md

 Magic Pockets
 -------------
 The secret to NowJS lies in two "magic pockets", `now` and `everyone.now`.
 The `now` object is a magic pocket that is shared between one particular client and the server.
 The client can put variables and functions in the `now` magic pocket and the server can freely access them.
-It works the other way too!
+It works the other way around too!

 The server can have lots of clients connected at once.
 That's a lot of magic pockets to keep track of.
 That's why the server has the `everyone.now` magic pocket.
 Any variables the server changes or adds to the `everyone.now` pocket gets passed along to every client's personal `now` pocket.